 In 2014, Rabbi led a unique digital move for Orange Mobile that combined Television worlds with mobile worlds.
 In The Big Brother's Final Commercial, Rabbi launched an online game that was perfectly synchronized with broadcast times when viewers had to catch the 4G icons shown live on television.
 The move was a great success and hundreds of thousands of viewers watched the commercials just to participate in the game.

-In 2010, in conjunction with the ZEZE production company, Rabbi led a first-of-its-kind campaign on Facebook, combining both online and offline elements for clothing brand Pilpel.
-The campaign was a stunning success and was nominated for Best Use Of Social Media at the Cannes Lions Festival.
+In 2010, along with the ZEZE Production Office, Rabbi led a first-of-its-kind digital campaign on Facebook that blended the offline and online worlds of the bathing suit brand Pilpel Swimwear.
+The campaign was very successful and was subsequently entered into the Best Use Of Social Media category at the Cannes Film Festival.